Lee Baldock known as Lee Baldock

 Welsh Universities Representative (2019)

-His main HPL responsibilities include being module leader for Level 4 – Introduction to Sport & Exercise Psychology from the B.Sc.
-(Hons) Sport and Exercise Science degree programme.
+His main HPL responsibilities include being module leader for Introduction to Sport & Exercise Psychology (Level 4) from the B.Sc.
+(Hons) Sport and Exercise Science degree programme, and, for Applications of Sport Psychology from the B.Sc.
+(Hons) Sport Psychology degree programme .
 This involves developing and delivering lectures, seminars, and tutorials, designing and marking assessments, and other module administration.
-He also provides academic support in the form of delivering lectures, seminars and marking assessments for the B.Sc.
-(Hons) Football Coaching and Performance programme, the Foundation Degree in Community Football Coaching and Development programme, and the Foundation Degree in Football Coaching and Development programme.
+He also provides academic support in the form of delivering lectures, seminars and marking assessments for a range of degree programmes, including: B.Sc.
+(Hons) Football Coaching and Performance, B.Sc.
+(Hons) Strength and Conditioning, Foundation Degree in Community Football Coaching and Development, and Foundation Degree in Football Coaching and Development.

 Refereed Academic Journal Articles